System Components

 The memory system operates through a hierarchical architecture (L0→L1→L2→L3) that compresses thousands of observations into 10-50 functional dimensions driving outcomes, preserving what matters while discarding noise.
 This functional alignment ensures agents have all the context they need for optimal entropy assessment and decision-making without constant information retrieval.

 Memory doesn't operate alone—it combines with professional identity (interpretation priors), context graphs (problem structure), and constraints to form the unified context that enables decisions.
-See Overcoming LLM Limitations for how this hierarchical compression addresses the token bottleneck.
+The hierarchical compression maintains sufficient statistics at each layer while preserving the ability to replay raw traces when dimensional blueprints evolve.

 For more details, see Functional Memory.